Projects

 Students can continue to work on their projects outside of Mathcamp, and some projects go a long way!
 Several Mathcamp projects have resulted in staff and students publishing joint research:

-Projects have also led to honors in competitions like Davidson Fellows, Intel ISEF (and, historically, Siemens).
+Projects have also led to honors in competitions like Davidson Fellows, ISEF (and, historically, Siemens).
 Of course, we're always excited for students whose work is recognized!
 If you're thinking about doing a project, though, don't feel pressured to pick an original research topic: like everything at Mathcamp, learning is the goal.